 This is an old revision of the document!

-EPIC is a IRC client that has been under active development for 20+ years.
-It is stable and mature, and offers an excellent ircII interface for those of us who are very used to the ircII way of doing things.
+EPIC is a IRC client that has been under active development for 20+ years in 5 generations.
+It is stable and mature, and offers an excellent ircII interface for those of us who are accustomed to the ircII way of doing things.

 EPIC is distributed as source code, and is very portable.
 It should compile on any unix-like environment using any compiler.
 Just clone it and run './configure' and 'make install'!